Sharat-m/Proxy-API/README.md

 - cmd
 Set the node version 18
 Run the Proxy-api locall and check it in the postman tool
+- Use project farefirst-debug
+## firebase projects:list
+## firebase use farefirst-debug
-- To run locally - firebase serve
+- To run locally
+## firebase serve
-- To deploy - firebase deploy
+- To deploy
+## firebase deploy